Cekay3D/Udon3DPipes/README.md

 # Udon3DPipes
-An implementation of the classic Windows 3D Pipes screensaver, using VRchat's UdonSharp (a limited version of C#) and Unity.
+An implementation of the classic Windows 3D Pipes screensaver, using VRchat's UdonSharp (a version of C# with limited functionality) and Unity.

 Available to play in VRchat at https://vrchat.com/home/launch?worldId=wrld_4765b90c-8c49-48c5-afa5-8dfdcebadad3.